girotecnics/geonames/README.md

 or for Lumen add service provider in bootstrap\app.php Remember that [irazasyed/larasupport](https://github.com/irazasyed/larasupport) must be registered before.

 	$app->register(Girotecnics\Geonames\GeonamesServiceProvider::class);

+*Note:* If you are using Lumen.
+You have to first install [irazasyed/larasupport](https://github.com/irazasyed/larasupport) !

 ## Usage and Configuration